Is it Normal to Have Pimples on Your Breasts?

 Buildup of Sebum

 Sebaceous glands produce an oily substance called sebum.
-When excess sebum combines with dead skin cells, it can clog hair follicles, resulting in pimples.
+When excess sebum combines with dead skin cells, it can clog hair follicles on the breasts, resulting in pimples.

 Bacterial Infection